JensBender/loan-default-prediction/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### ⚙️ Hyperparameter Tuning
 Performed random search with 5-fold cross-validation using `sklearn` `RandomizedSearchCV`.
-Evaluated the best-performing model from each algorithm using precision-recall curves on the validation data and optimized decision thresholds.
+Evaluated the best-performing model from each algorithm using precision-recall curves on the validation data.
 ![Precision-Recall Curves: Hyperparameter-Tuned Models](images/precision_recall_curves_tuned.png)

 **Threshold Optimization**
-Optimizing the decision threshold balances recall and precision based on business needs.
-For loan defaults, recall (finding actual defaulters) is often prioritized because missing a defaulter (a false negative) is typically more costly than flagging a non-defaulter as risky (a false positive).
-Determined the optimal thresholds that maximize the F1-score while ensuring recall ≥ 0.80 and precision ≥ 0.40.
+Optimized decision thresholds of all tuned models to balance recall and precision based on business needs.
+For loan defaults, recall is often prioritized because missing a defaulter (a false negative) is costly.
+Determined the optimal thresholds by maximizing the F1-score while ensuring recall ≥ 0.80 and precision ≥ 0.40.
 The plot below shows threshold optimization for Random Forest.
 For all model plots, see [Appendix: Threshold Optimization](#threshold-optimization).
 ![Tuned Random Forest: Class-1 Metrics by Threshold](images/rf_metrics_by_threshold_tuned.png)

 Compared performance of hyperparameter-tuned models with optimized decision thresholds on the validation data.